CAAPIM/gateway-ansible-playbook/roles/gateway_preupgrade_analyzer/README.md

 Preupgrade Analyzer
 ======================

 This role will generate pre-upgrade analyzer report for all servers listed in hosts file under [gateway] section.
+The report is stored on the Ansible controller.
 Please review the pre-upgrade analyzer report before upgrading the gateway.

 Requirements
 ------------
 * ssh connect to remote source gateway as user ssgconfig using encrypted password.
-    Specify source gateway's hostname/ip in the inventories/<staging/production>/hosts file [gateway] section. ei. inventories/sample/hosts
+    Specify source gateway's hostname/ip in the [gateway] section of the inventories/<xxx>/hosts file, e.g., inventories/sample/hosts.

-* In order to run MySQL 8 compatibility checker, login to source gateway manually (defined in hosts file [gateway_primary_db] and [gateway_failover_db] section) as database admin user and run the following command
+* In order to run MySQL 8 compatibility checker, login to source gateway manually (defined in hosts file [gateway_primary_db] and [gateway_failover_db] section) as database admin user and run the following command:
     ```
     GRANT ALL PRIVILEGES ON *.* TO 'gateway'@'%'; flush privileges;
     ```